TaylorPrewitt/Projects/GreenComputerVision/README.md

 <br>

-### The Trade-Off
+## The Trade-Off
 More parameters and more network layers do not directly translate to better model performance.
 However, CO<sub>2</sub> emitted due to the electricity consumed is directly proportional to runtime.
 Comparing the maximum accuracy improvement seen by increasing the depth of the model (DenseNet-169 vs DenseNet-201), the 5% accuracy gain by increasing the number of layers also meant an extra 4 kg of CO<sub>2</sub> were emitted.

 <br>

-### Cost at Scale
+## Cost at Scale
 Looking the two most accurate models (DenseNet-201 and Inception-v3), training DenseNet on this GPU put another 12 kg of CO<sub>2</sub> into the atmosphere and had almost no model performance gain.
 Things to remember about these runs are that these are ***only fine tuning runs*** and ***the T4 is a relatively small GPU***.
 With full training of deep learning models easily accruing days’ worth of GPU hours on more powerful hardware, the total costs of increased complexity add up.

 <br>

-### Save the Earth By Saving Money
+## Save the Earth By Saving Money
 Echoing the findings from *[Green AI](https://arxiv.org/abs/1907.10597)*, efficiency of a model’s computational architecture is a key sustainability metric.
 However, sustainability is not the only outcome of using efficiency as a metric, but lowered operational costs are as well.
 Efficient models **reduce total runtime** and thus lower both environmental costs and operational expenses.
 Less runtime equals less energy consumed, and cloud hardware options are traditionally priced per hour (ex: [Azure Pricing](https://azure.microsoft.com/en-us/pricing/details/machine-learning/)).
-Commercial scale deep learning models (such as the models tested) are all able to get comparable task results which implementation costs become prominent metrics of model selection
+Commercial scale deep learning models (such as the models tested) are all able to get comparable task results causing implementation costs to become prominent metrics of model performance.

 <br>